How to apply

 - References: Contact details for two academic referees or relevant employers in research institutions/companies (we will then contact your referees directly).
 Note that academic referees must have university email addresses and employer references should have the official email address of the company (gmail, hotmail etc addresses are not acceptable).
 If you already have two academic references, you can scan and upload these instead (note that they must be signed and on headed paper).

-Please remember that it is your responsibility to ensure we have received the references by Sunday 7th May 2017, so ensure to start your application before the deadline and contact your referees to let them know we will be requesting a reference from them.
+Please note: do ensure to start your application before the deadline and contact your referees to let them know we will be requesting a reference from them.

-- Funding: In the funding section of the online application form please enter the following code:
+Funding: In the funding section of the online application form please enter the funding code that corresponds to the theme in which your first choice project is listed:

 17.1 ‘’Project Title’’